FAQs - Getting Started

 What are the benefits of eLodgment?

-(eL) eLodgment is a quick and efficient way to file documents with the Federal Court and the Federal Circuit Court.
+(eL) eLodgment is a quick and efficient way to file documents with the Federal Court and the Federal Circuit and Family Court.
 There are a number of significant benefits and features:

 eLodgment allows registered users to lodge documents any time, on any day of the week.
 However, documents eLodged outside of the normal registry hours (check website) will be processed during normal business hours.
 Registries will process documents submitted up to 4:30pm as being submitted on that day.
 Any documents received after 4:30pm will be deemed to be filed the next business day.